LPB8479/TagScript-IntelliSense--ahk-/README.md

    &nbsp;&nbsp;&nbsp; c.
 Type `Win + R`<br>
    &nbsp;&nbsp;&nbsp; d.
 Type `shell:startup` and press `Enter`<br>
    &nbsp;&nbsp;&nbsp; e.
 Move the shortcut into the startup folder<br>
+For documentation outlining the shortcuts for each block, click on the Wiki tab above (coming soon)
 <hr>
 Pull requests and issues are open, so you are welcome to ask questions, report problems, and modify the script as needed.